What is sacred geometry? Where does it come from, and what is it for? Find out here, in lesson 1 of our Crystal Grids Course!

 Because life (and creation itself) is sacred.
 And the geometric shapes of sacred geometry are a type of blueprint or code for life, like drawings by an architect for building plans.

 Sacred geometry is a mathematical formula that creation follows and embodies.

 2. WHERE IS SACRED GEOMETRY FOUND?

 Until you start to study it more closely, sacred geometry can seem hidden or difficult to notice.
 We can also call it fundamental geometry because it represents the building blocks of our universe.

 The answer is almost everywhere in nature!
-It can also be found in the architecture of many sacred sites built by mankind.
-There are countless examples of Sacred and Fundamental Geometry in nature and all point to a definite order behind the manifestation of the physical from non physical, such as the tiny geometric expressions of a snowflake or the double Helix shape of human DNA, and even the sun’s helical orbit around the centre of our galaxy.
+There are countless examples of Sacred and Fundamental Geometry in nature.
+And all point to a definite order behind the manifestation of the physical from non physical.
+For example, the tiny geometric expressions of a snowflake or the double Helix shape of human DNA, and even the sun’s helical orbit around the centre of our galaxy.

 The Flower of Life is another important symbol found engraved on pillars at the Temple of Osiris in Egypt.
 The pillars themselves date back more than 5000 years.
 While the exact date of when this powerful geometric pattern was engraved on them isn’t certain, there is strong evidence that points to it having been placed there quite early on in the history of the temple.
 The ancient people who used these geometric shapes at their sacred sites must have done so with deep intention.